History of the Palace of Versailles: Third building campaign

-With the signing of the Treaty of Nijmegen in 1678, which ended the Dutch War, the third building campaign at Versailles began (1678–1684).
+With the signing of the Treaty of Nijmegen in 1678, which ended the Franco-Dutch War, the third building campaign at Versailles began (1678–1684).
 The court had grown during the 1670s as Louis XIV re-shaped his relationship with the high aristocracy.
 To enjoy his favor it became indispensable to attend Louis wherever he went, placing a strain on the existing accommodation for courtiers at Versailles.
 The royal family had also grown sizeably, augmented by the legitimization of Louis' five children by his mistress Madame de Montespan between 1673 and 1681.
 As newly forged Princes of the Blood all of these children required suitable apartments at Versailles.

 Under the direction of the chief architect, Jules Hardouin-Mansart, the Palace of Versailles acquired much of the look that it has today during the 1680s.
 Le Brun was occupied not only with the interior decoration of the new additions of the palace, but also collaborated with Le Nôtre's in landscaping the palace gardens.
 As symbol of France's new prominence as a European super-power, Louis XIV officially installed his court at Versailles in May 1682.

-Hardouin Mansart designed two new monumental wings to address Versailles's accommodation problems: the South Wing, known as the Aile des Princes because it housed the Princes of the Blood, was the first to be built in 1679.
+Hardouin-Mansart designed two new monumental wings to address Versailles's accommodation problems: the South Wing, known as the Aile des Princes because it housed the Princes of the Blood, was the first to be built in 1679.
 The South Wing is 176 yards long (528 feet), and was built with three interior courtyards capable of housing servants and aristocrats in addition to the Princes of the Blood, who were given luxurious apartments behind the west façade overlooking the gardens.
 In 1684 construction commenced on the North Wing, which would house members of the high aristocracy; between the two new wings 175 new lodgings were created.
 Both wings replicated the Italianate façade of Le Vau's enveloppe on their western sides, creating a uniform and symmetrical appearance on the garden front.

-Major outbuildings of considerable grandeur in themselves were also built during the third phase, including the Grand Commun, the Orangerie, the Grand Trianon, and the pair of stables known as the Petit and Grand Ecurie.
+Major outbuildings of considerable grandeur in themselves were also built during the third phase, including the Grand Commun, the Orangerie, the Grand Trianon, and the pair of stables known as the Petite and Grand Ecurie.
 The Orangerie required excavating the hillside descending south from the palace, which allowed the construction of a 500 foot long arcaded gallery with shorter wings extending at right angles, buttressed against the hill above.
 This cost roughly 1.1 million livres between 1684 and 1685, with construction completed in 1686.
-Mansart's imposing Grand Commun was built on the site of the old village church of Versailles, St. Julien, east of the new South Wing of the Chateau, between 1682 and 1684.
+Mansart's imposing Grand Commun was built on the site of the old village church of Versailles, St. Julien, east of the new South Wing of the palace, between 1682 and 1684.
 An enormous rectangle arranged around a central courtyard, the Grand Commun was a dormitory for members of the King's household, intended to provide 103 new lodgings.